nabilah-h-s/NSL/Clean Code/README.md

   - **Class naming**
     - using UpperCamelCase
   - **Javatests naming**
     - use an underscore to separate what's being tested from the specific case being tested.
-For example:
 - **Method**
   - should be **simple**
   - having **single responsibility**